acopestake/academicwebsite/content/workingpaper/DigiRes/index.md

 publication:
 publication_short:

-abstract: We investigate the role of digitialization in mitigating post-recession scarring.
+abstract: We investigate the role of digitalization in mitigating post-recession scarring.
 Using balance sheet data from 24,000 firms in 75 countries, we find that firms in industries that are one standard deviation more digitalized than average experience 2% less scarring across recessions since 2001.
 Early data since the outbreak of the COVID-19 pandemic suggest an even larger mitigation effect during the resulting recessions.
 Using information from LinkedIn profiles, we also find that more digitalized industries experienced 4% higher hiring rates and higher net inflows.
 These results are robust across a wide range of digitalization measures – drawing on ICT input and employment shares, robot usage, online sales, intangible assets and digital skills listed on online profiles – and several alternative specifications.

 tags: []